Studying

 Education policy advocacy and student representatives

-The student representatives of the administration (more familiarly hallopeds) represent the views of the students and participate in the development and decision-making of the university.
-Advocacy takes place at many different levels.
-Student representation is important because the most up-to-date views on the pain points of studying and how to streamline them can often be found in students.
-In addition to this, it is important that the voice of the students is also heard along the broad lines.
-The Student Union appoints hallopeds.
-The hallopedic season is two years, but you can often get involved in the middle of the season through supplementary applications!
+The student representatives in administration (more commonly known as hallopeds) represent the views of students and participate in the development and decision-making of the university.
+Advocacy takes place on many different levels.
+Student representation is important, because the most current insights into the challenges and development needs of studying often come from students themselves.
+It is also essential that the student voice is heard in broader, university-wide decisions.
+The Student Union appoints the hallopeds.
+Their term of office is two years, but it is often possible to join mid-term through supplementary application rounds.

-Faculty Council of the Faculty of Information Technology and Communications
+Faculty Council of the Faculty of Information Technology and Communication Sciences (ITC)

 The student members of the ITC Faculty Council are:

-The student members of the Board of Appeal are:
+The student members of the Appeals Committee are:

-The JSB Council supports the preconditions for the university's interaction and promotes the effectiveness of research and the arts.
-The JSB Council acts as a tool for multidisciplinary and scientific development work.
-The Council e.g. prepares matters related to interaction, takes initiatives related to interaction.
-The JSB Council has three university students and one TAMK student.
+The YVV Council supports the university’s capability for societal interaction and promotes the impact of research and the arts.
+It serves as a tool for multidisciplinary and multi-scientific development work.
+The council prepares matters related to interaction and makes initiatives concerning it.
+The YVV Council includes three (3) student representatives from the university and one (1) student representative from TAMK.

-The student members studying at the University of the JSB Council are:
+The university student members of the YVV Council are:

 Education Council

-The Education Council supports the university's preconditions for promoting education and providing high-quality and ethically sustainable teaching based on research, as well as promoting the continuous accumulation of socially influential skills.
-The Education Council prepares education matters for the principal and the consistory, monitors the implementation of the education strategy and prepares matters related to education and teaching.
+The Education Council supports the university’s ability to promote learning and provide high-quality, ethically sustainable research-based teaching, as well as to advance the continuous development of societally impactful expertise.
+The council prepares education-related matters for the President and the Consistory, monitors the implementation of the education strategy, and prepares matters related to teaching and education.

-The student representatives of the Education Council are:
+The student representatives in the Education Council are:

 Consistory